cbg-ethz/shm/README.md

 If you like this package, please consider citing it:

 > Dirmeier, S. and Beerenwinkel, N. (2019).
-Structured hierarchical models for probabilistic inference from perturbation screening data. *bioaRxiv*
+Structured hierarchical models for probabilistic inference from perturbation screening data. *bioRxiv*. [https://doi.org/10.1101/848234](https://doi.org/10.1101/848234)

 ## Author